eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 Integration tests are composition of more than one class and test their interaction.
 They are optional for new code.

+## Coverage Scan

+To ensure that the provided testcode covers the productive code you can do a coverage scan with gcov.
+The reporting is done with gcovr as html page.
+You will need to install the following packages:
+    ```
+    sudo apt install gcovr
+    ```

+In iceoryx we have multiple levels for testcoverage: 'unit', 'integration', 'component' and ’all’ for all levels together.
+You can create reports for these different testlevels or for all tests.
+Coverage is only done with gcc.

+For having a coverage report iceoryx needs to be compiled with coverage flags and the tests needs to be executed.
+You can do this with one command like this:
+    ```
+    ./tools/iceoryx_build_test.sh clean -c <testlevel> -j 4
+    ```

+The -c flag indicates that you want to have a coverage report and you can pass there the needed testlevel.
+Per default the testlevel is set to 'all'.
+example:
+    ```
+    ./tools/iceoryx_build_test.sh clean -c unit -j 4
+    ```
+For having only unittest reports.

+All reports are stored in build/gcov as html report.

 ## Legal & Compliance

 ### Dependencies